hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 If you follow those guidelines, even more people will be able to appreciate your hard work.

+## Image formats

+Currently two image formats are supported: png and zim.
+Zim is a fast-loading simplified image format, custom to PPSSPP.
+It loads considerably faster than png.

+The ZIM format converter will be available for download soon.
+In the meantime, here's instructions to build and use the tool: [link](https://github.com/hrydgard/ppsspp/issues/12332#issuecomment-846764577).

+Alternatively, using pngquant / pngyu to reduce the size of PNGs will also make them load faster.
+See [this post](https://github.com/hrydgard/ppsspp/issues/12059#issuecomment-1436104606) for reference.

+In the future, support may be added for block-compressed GPU-friendly image formats.

 ## Texture sizes on the PSP

 TL;DR: Some things are hard for robots, and easy for humans.
 Unfortunately this makes replacing textures harder and more annoying.